gautamkrishnar/socli/README.md

 3. Switch to the directory: `cd socli`
 4. Create your new branch: `git checkout -b feature name`
-5. Make necessary changes to this source code
+5. Make necessary changes to the source code
 6. Add changes to git index by using `git add --all .`
 7. Commit your changes: `git commit -am 'Added new feature'`
 8. Push to the branch: `git push`